kunupat/kunupat.github.io/index.md

 title: Digital Learning Paths
 ---

 The internet has a lot of information and it is ever growing rapidly with speeds like never before.
 Techonologies are also changing at fast pace in order to cater to different requirements, use cases & devices.
-Internet has been our go-to place for every information need due.
+Internet has been our go-to place for every information need.

 Often our search for answers begins with a query that results in tons of free articles, tutorials, videos, as well as paid content.
 As a seeker, manytimes we are drowned in the information overflow.